andre-lima/ts-workshop/README.md

 -   Open the project in your IDE choice
 -   Open the first exercise `src/50-exercise-1.ts`

+## Note

+This course was developed on Typescript version 4.0.2.
+Future versions may affect some behavior of the code here.

 ## Running exercises

-Currently there are 4 exercises in the project and you may run the following command to try the first `npm run try 1` or `yarn try 1`.
+Currently there are 6 exercises in the project and you may run the following command to try the first `npm run try 1` or `yarn try 1`.

 Note you may press `CTRL+C` to exit.